wright-group/phasematching_calc/README.md

 # phasematching_calc

-Contains objects, methods, and functions that are designed for use in calculating phasematching effects in non-linear spectroscopy.
+WIP Contains objects, methods, and functions that are designed for use in calculating phasematching effects in non-linear spectroscopy.

 @kameyer226